Skulduggery Pleasant (novel): Stephanie Edgley (Valkyrie Cain)

-Stephanie is a twelve-year-old girl living in the quiet Irish seaside town of Haggard.
+Stephanie is a twelve-year-old girl, who, in the book, lives in the quiet Irish seaside town of Haggard.
 With the events of the books she is forced into maturing at a much faster pace.
 She is also the niece of Gordon Edgley, a recently deceased horror novelist, whose novels, she discovers, were not completely fictional.
 She first meets Skulduggery at Gordon's funeral; Gordon was a friend of Skulduggery.
 Skulduggery tells Stephanie how Gordon once described her as "strong-willed, intelligent, sharp-tongued, doesn't suffer fools gladly", traits Gordon himself possessed.
 Stephanie proves herself to have all these qualities in spades, clashing wits with Skulduggery and annoying him to no end.
 She refuses to be left behind by Skulduggery after he saves her, despite his advice that she keep out of danger.
 He later comes to respect her abilities, recognizing them when she herself does not.
 Stephanie despised her boring, ordinary life; she did not have anything in common with her peers, and though not disruptive at school, has a healthy disregard for authority.
 She takes great enjoyment in Skulduggery's more criminal escapades, such as breaking into a museum vault.
 She constantly proves herself to be every bit the equal of the adults, though some people underestimate her – her pet peeve is being called "child".